We understand people are continuously looking to push the boundaries in their field of research.

 When performing an supercritical extraction with CO2, we set conditions in the extractor that produces a suitably soluble medium (i.e. the CO2 stream) that dissolves the products of interest from our biomass.
 Upon leaving the extractor we reduce the pressure to help separate the extract away from the CO2 stream.
-Now the added complication in this process is the Joule–Thomson effect.
-Depressurisation of CO2 results in a temperature change that in many cases results in a rapid decrease in the temperature of the CO2 stream.
+Now the added complication in this process is the Joule–Thomson effect, which occurs as a result of depressurisation of CO2 resulting in a rapid decrease in temperature.

 If your first collector is set at a pressure above 45 – 50 bar and the temperature of the in coming CO2 is below 5 °C then the CO2 remains a liquid.
 The lack of phase change from Liquid to gas can significantly affect the collection of your product.
 More so if you are recycling at these pressures as it can result in your extract recycling back round the system.

 We compensate for this by heating the stream to vaporise the CO2, turning it from a liquid to a gas.
 The heating starts with what is commonly known as the vaporiser.
 This is a heat exchanger located directly after the automatic back-pressure regulator, heating the CO2 stream before it enters the separator.
 We then further heat the separator to maintain the temperature.